gturco/find_cns/INSTALL.rst

 The easiest way to install the pipeline is to:

-  1) Go to the requirements section and make sure the following are installed
+  1) Go to the requirements section and make sure the following are installed:
+     (for instructions see requirements section)
+     + Python 2.7
+     + git
+     + gfortran
+     + Blas
+     + easy_install
+     + virtualenv

   2) git clone this package ::

        git clone : git://github.com/gturco/find_cns.git
+       cd find_cns

   3) run Installation ::